55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 • Some older pages might still perform well but lack links to new pages that would be relevant to readers—simply because those pages hadn’t been written yet when you last edited your order page!

-• Some pages simply become redundant (because you later wrote a better page on the same topic that took its place)—and redundant pages will often cannibalize each other’s ranking potential instead of guiding traffic to the page you want people to see.
+• Some pages simply become redundant (because you later wrote a better page on the same topic that took its place)—and redundant pages will often cannibalize each other’s ranking potential instead of guiding traffic to the page youwant people to see.

 It’s important to review all the content on your website on a regular basis—at least yearly, or sometimes quarterly.
 If pages are out of date, update them.
 And if they’re performing poorly in analytics, consider rewriting, improving, or in some cases deleting and redirecting those poor performers.
 Pruning and tending your existing content can often be more valuable than simply writing brand-new posts.

-31. Get testimonials to feature on your website
+31. Get Testimonials to Feature on Your Website

 The single most effective kind of marketing is referral marketing—which is when a friend or family member tells you about a product, service, or brand they like or shares about an exceptional experience they had.